vijjirajusaripella/Firmware_Litmus_Test_Sai/README.md

 | 3.3V (or) GND             | SPI_Mode (Pin 22)            | As I am using Mode 1 (Full Featured Motion Controller & Driver), It is not required      |
 | PC13 (User_Button)            | -           | Input to change the Motor Direction and Velocity |

+- The TMC5160 doesn't drive the motor directly; instead, it generates gate signals for 8 external MOSFETs arranged as two full H-bridges, one per motor phase as shown in the above figure.
+The chip outputs signals on HA1/HA2/LA1/LA2 and HB1/HB2/LB1/LB2 which are connected to external gate drivers (like BMA1/BMB1), and those drive the power MOSFETs as shown in the figure.
+The two coils of the stepper motor are connected across the outputs of these H-bridges as shown in the figure.
+We used SPI to configure the TMC5160 with velocity and current parameters, and it handles precise microstepping internally.
 ---